 Rescue Plan: Let the Sun Shine In

-If you grow your mint indoors, make sure to use the sunniest window you have available.
+If you’re growing mint inside, make sure to use the sunniest window you have available.
 Also, make sure to turn your pot ¼ turn each time you water to give every leaf the sunlight exposure it needs.

 It’s less common, but mint growing in the ground can still suffer if the sunshine is blocked by buildings, trees or shrubs.